-ENGLISH 12 - SENIOR LANGUAGE ARTS 1504 1 year 1 credit

-Purpose: The objective of Senior Language Arts instruction is to develop in students the writing skills necessary to survive and excel in a 21st century global workforce and college.
+Special Note: Class fee estimate TBD ENGLISH 12 - SENIOR LANGUAGE ARTS 1504 1 year 1 credit Purpose: The objective of Senior Language Arts instruction is to develop in students the writing skills necessary to survive and excel in a 21st century global workforce and college.

 Content: Students will write in four domains: Expository, literary, informational (business) and persuasive; within these four domains, students will continue to acquire vocabulary and grammatical skills.
-Senior Language Arts is about learning the art of effective reading, writing, speaking and listening, to include developing a career portfolio and mastering the 21st Century job interview.
+Senior Language Arts is about learning the art of effective reading, writing, speaking and listening.